TheChomas/GradeEz/README.md

 ```
 This will now start a virtual environment.
 Next time you only need to start it, no need to create again.

+- Create a file called `.env` in the root directory (where `manage.py` is present) and fill it up with the API keys specified in `.env.sample` in the same directory.

 - Run the server.

 ```